phedone/technical-test-php/README.md

    - A user has one or more folders.
    - Each folder may contain multiple documents.
 2.	**Triggering a Document Fetch**
-   - From the Laravel side, a user action (or a Laravel Action) will initiate a request to the FastAPI microservice, requesting document info for that user’s folders.
+   - From the Laravel side, a <a href="https://www.laravelactions.com/">Laravel Action</a> will initiate a request to the FastAPI microservice, requesting document info for that user’s folders.
    - This call will be made asynchronously (the Laravel side should not block/wait in a naive manner).
 3.	**Retrieving Documents (FastAPI)**
    - The FastAPI microservice will receive the request from Laravel.